top of page

-something starts forming at “Hello.”
+It starts forming at “hello.”

-You know it's there.
 You feel it in your bones.

 So do we.

-And we've given it a name.
+We've just given it a name.

-We call it an atmosphere of trust.
+We call it the Atmosphere of Trust.

 But what you think is shaping it...isn't.